DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 When we want to query the Dataset, we use need to supply the datasetId and version number.
 In the event that you don't want to specify the version you can use the `latest` moniker

-It also leverages a powerful query languge that allows you to slice and filter the data the endpoint returns.
+When querying the data you can also leverage a powerful query language that allows you to filter and order the data.

 For example the query in the snippet, filters the data where the column `State` contains the word `baden`